 And just like that it’s over.
 The problem with this scenario is that Twig didn’t get to CHOOSE anything.
-His faith was sealed when he ate that lembas.
+His fate was sealed when he ate that lembas.
 Poor Twig.
 But it doesn’t have to be that way.

 In order to create a better trap DMs need to slow things down.
 Yes, a trap can still spring suddenly – surprising your players – but the effect should never be instant death.
 Take some inspiration from Indiana Jones movies.
 The rolling boulder was potentially deadly and hard to escape.
 But the danger was not immediate.
 And Indie could take several actions to escape.

 To create a better trap I’ve designed a system that challenges both the player and the character.
 It also provides several changes to affect the outcome.
 It works by specifying four aspects: